sintefenergy/shop-documentation/book/examples/pyshop/pyshop.md

 +++

+(connecting-objects)=
-#### Connecting SHOP objects <a name="Connecting_objects"></a>
+#### Connecting SHOP objects
 You can connect SHOP object using two different methods of the "SHOP object" level in the PyShop model structure.
-These are listed in [SHOP object level](#Object_level) but also warrent some further explanation due to their importance.
+These are listed in [](object-level) but also warrent some further explanation due to their importance.
 When connecting **physical** relations the water is implied to flow from the first object to the second object.
 Note in the examples below that you can provide the relation type through a keyword argument in both alternatives.

     # Available SHOP objects and PyShop variables
     rsv1 = model.reservoir.add_object('Reservoir1')